-The olive tree remains one of Israel's oldest native trees.
+Similarly, the olive tree has endured and remains one of Israel's oldest native trees.
 It withstands all seasons, never loses all of its leaves, and can grow even in poor conditions.
-Used for religious practices and health purposes alike, olive trees - much like the Jewish People - reach an age of several thousand years and can regenerate after a fire, drawing strength from within and outlasting others.
+Used for religious practices and health purposes alike, olive trees - much like the Jewish People - reach an age of several thousand years and can regenerate after a fire, drawing strength from within and outlasting so many others.

-Just as an olive tree may lose its branches or be uprooted from its soil, so, too, have the Jewish people continued to prosper in exile, always perpetuating an appreciation of why the Land of Israel has always been an integral part of our identity, our community, and our faith.
+Just as an olive tree may lose its branches or be uprooted from its soil, so, too, have the Jewish people continued to prosper in exile, always perpetuating an appreciation of why the Land of Israel has always been an intergral part of our identity, our community, and our faith.

-Olive - זית - Zayit
+Olive - זית Zayit

-As we eat of these olives as our second fruit, we remember the olive branch brought to Noah after the flood, the olive oil used in the Temple ceremonies, the miracle of the oil found by the Maccabees, and the symbol of our eternal hope for a return to Zion and live in peace.
+As we eat of these olives as our second fruit, we remember the olive branch brought to Noah after the flood, the olive oil used in the Temple ceremonies, the miracle of the oil found by the Maccabees, and the symbol of our eternal hope for a return to Tzion so that we could live in peace.